 What say you?
 Do you consider yourself impatient?
 Do others tick you off more than you’d like?
 How would adopting the mantra: there is no way things should be change things for you?

-Amy Eliza Wong is a life coach, writer, and speaker in the Sacramento, CA area committed to helping people figure out what makes them tick so they can finally live with joy and real purpose.
+Amy Eliza Wong is an executive coach, writer, and speaker in the Greater Bay Area, CA committed to helping people figure out what makes them tick so they can finally live, lead and love on purpose.
 Learn more about working with her.